get-convex/convex-backend/README.md

   sure to run `npx convex dev` or `just convex dev` before you start testing your client.
 The `dev` command will take care of updating your `.env.local` file with the correct `CONVEX_URL`.
+- Convex is battle tested most thoroughly on Linux and Mac.
+On Windows, it has less experience.
+If you run into issues, please message us on [Discord](https://convex.dev/community) in the #open-source channel.

 ## Repository layout